-The multi-use paths provided to meet block length criteria shall be concrete or asphalt at least 10 ft. in width.
-The multi-use paths provided to meet block length criteria shall be concrete or asphalt at least 10 ft. in width.
-All of the pedestrian accessways except the northern and western project perimeter ones are used to meet block length criteria.
-[Condition 38]
+The multi-use paths providing to meet block length criteria shall be concrete or asphalt at least 10 ft. in width.
+[Condition]

 D. Accessible routes.
 Walkways and multiuse paths shall conform to applicable Americans with Disabilities Act (ADA) requirements.
 The ends of all raised walkways, where the walkway intersects a driveway or street shall provide ramps that are ADA accessible, and walkways shall provide direct routes to primary building entrances.